YashJainGit/CCC-CanadianComputingCompetition/README.md

 # CCC-CanadianComputingCompetition
-Solutions of Canadian Computing COmpetition in C++ and Python
+Solutions of Canadian Computing Competition in C++ and Python